-- o Brain Tumor Centers: A list of the major brain tumor centers.
-Some of which (the ones marked with a red asterisk) offer a free scan review. - o Doctor / Hospital Address Book: Look up the contact information for most of the brain tumor specialists. - o Online Support Groups: these groups work via email.
+- Feedback: you can use the feedback form to make suggestions or ask questions about the website or our organization.
+We are very responsive to the requests received. - Video Library: An extensive library of over 40 hours of presentations on every aspect of brain tumors.
+All available FREE and immediately with no registration required. - Unsubscribe: an easy way to remove yourself from our newsletters.
+Note: you have to remove yourself from each online support group separately.
+Every message from the online support groups has removal instructions at the bottom. - Resources: - Brain Tumor Centers: A list of the major brain tumor centers.
+Some of which (the ones marked with a red asterisk) offer a free scan review. - Doctor / Hospital Address Book: Look up the contact information for most of the brain tumor specialists. - Online Support Groups: these groups work via email.
 When you send a message to the group email address, a copy is sent to all of the other members, who can then respond.
-You get a copy of everyone else's' messages to the group. - Links: A vast database of links to most of the important brain tumor resources on the internet, browseable by many categories or searchable by keyword. - o Books: Listing of books on brain tumors - Brain Tumor Organizations: Visit their websites to get a balanced view.
-Everyone has their own views on the issues facing us and you need to get as many points of views as possible and educate yourself in order to make the best decisions. - O Support Groups: Listing of "real world" support groups, and each group has a place to post announcements.
+You get a copy of everyone else's' messages to the group. - Links: A vast database of links to most of the important brain tumor resources on the Internet, browseable by many categories or searchable by keyword. - Books: Listing of books on brain tumors. - Brain Tumor Organizations: Visit their websites to get a balanced view.
+Everyone has their own views on the issues facing us and you need to get as many points of views as possible and educate yourself in order to make the best decisions. - Support Groups: Listing of "real world" support groups, and each group has a place to post announcements.
 Try attending a meeting near you.
-Most of us would never consider joining a "support group", but when it comes to something as serious as a brain tumor, support groups can be marvelous you will meet other people going through the same thing as you, and most groups get exciting guest speakers to talk about brain tumors. - o Memorials: honoring our lost members. - o Prayer List: A place to request prayers for those who believe prayer can help. - o Set Preferences: If the menus on the website don't work or the text is too small, you can fix it here.
+Most of us would never consider joining a "support group", but when it comes to something as serious as a brain tumor, support groups can be marvelous.
+You will meet other people going through the same thing as you, and most groups get exciting guest speakers to talk about brain tumors. - Memorials: honoring our lost members. - Prayer List: A place to request prayers for those who believe prayer can help. - Set Preferences: If the menus on the website don't work or the text is too small, you can fix it here.